-- 8. FAS will provide copies of the State Agency Appeal Summary as well as supporting documentation to both the participant and DHS at least three working days prior to the scheduled hearing. - FAS and ES representatives, their supervisors, and/or designated Dispute Resolutions Representatives should plan to attend the scheduled fair hearing either (face-to-face, by telephone, or videoconference). - 10.
+- 8. FAS will provide copies of the State Agency Appeal Summary as well as supporting documentation to both the participant and DHS at least three working days prior to the scheduled hearing. - 9.
+FAS and ES representatives, their supervisors, and/or designated dispute resolutions representatives should plan to attend the scheduled fair hearing either (face-to-face, by telephone, or videoconference). - 10.
 FAS and ES are each expected to case note attendance to the hearing and immediately follow through with the judge's recommended actions.
 The actions could be immediate or come at later time depending on the situation. - 11.
 If the county action is found correct: ES should proceed as planned.
 If sanction is applicable, apply the sanction beginning with the next payment month.
 If the participant's appeal is upheld: Restore any benefits that had been previously reduced.

-C. Additional Resources and Information:
+C. Resources:

+- 1. Appeals to State form : DHS-0033

-- 1. ES Rights and Responsibilities
+- 2. ES Rights and Responsibilities

-- 2. DHS Appeals Hearings Information
+- 3. DHS Appeals Hearings Information

-- 3. DHS ES Manual Dispute Resolution
+- 4. DHS ES Manual Dispute Resolution

-- 4. DHS Combined Manual Appeals
+- 5. DHS Combined Manual Appeals